8 Stats You Should Know About Shea Butter

 Prevents Hair Loss

 The fatty content of shea butter helps condition the scalp and provides essential nutrients to the scalp and hair follicles that strengthen them and reduces hair loss.
-Best when used along with other oils and butters when applied to the hair, as we do with our Hair Butter.
+Best when combined with other oils and butters as we do with our Hair Butter.

 Ghana Produces 85% of the World’s Shea Butter

 Regardless of the brand you choose you’re likely using a product that started its life in Ghana.
-Neighboring countries like Burkina Faso, Benin, Nigeria and the Ivory Coast all have their own variation, but Ghana’s quality reigns supreme.
+Neighboring countries like Burkina Faso, Benin, Nigeria and the Ivory Coast all have some variation of the tree, but none compares to Ghana’s silky, soft butter.

 Shea Nut Trees Take 40 Years to Bear Fruit